 You can export the document information to a .csv file using the Export link.
 Then, either create a saved search to exclude the documents or proceed with reprocessing them.

-An event is triggered when modifications are made to the fields below through message-level coding in the Viewer.
+When you change the fields below using message-level coding in the Viewer, the system triggers an event.
 Their data is automatically refreshed in the index.

-Events are searchable shortly after the "Last updated on" time, so there's no need to build an index.
+Events are searchable shortly after the "Last updated on" time, so there is no need to build an index.

 If an event fails to index, the index status becomes Completed, Eventing active with errors.
 Click the Show Document Errors link to review the documents in the Errored Documents modal.
 Then, click Retry Errors to start fixing the issue.
 For more information, see Retry errors.